serrapa/serrapa.github.io/_posts/2023-06-02-mobile-security-react-native.md

 : - `index.ios.bundle` or `main.jsbundle`: a **minified** javascript file in the the `Payload`{: .filepath} directory inside the app folder TODO
 - inside the `assets`{: .filepath} directory there might be some references to React, for example ***node_modules/@react-navigation*** or ***node_modules/@react-native-****

->*the **bundle** file: it's the "Javascript".
-In development the bundle likely will come from your *react-native start* development server.
+>*the **bundle** file is the "Javascript".
+In development the bundle likely will come from your react-native start development server.
 That way if your code is changed the server will send a request to the client, through a websocket, to download the new code or update the code on the fly.
 So, you could say the bundle is dynamically generated from your source code.
 In production you probably want to use an offline bundle so that your code is already on the device and does not need to be downloaded.
-[Cit.](https://stackoverflow.com/questions/41960891/what-is-react-natives-bundle-and-its-purpose)
+[Cit.](https://stackoverflow.com/questions/41960891/what-is-react-natives-bundle-and-its-purpose)*

 ### Intercepting Traffic